-The latest figures available indicate there are almost 3million visitors to Pendle annually, although in the last year, this will have been affected by Covid-19.
+The latest figures available indicate there are almost 3million visitors to Pendle annually.
 Visitor spend is around £130million per year with 28% of this from staying visitors.
-And in normal circumstances, the Tourism and hospitality industry supports around 1,700 full time jobs locally.
+The Tourism and hospitality industry supports around 1,700 full time jobs locally.